Are students from colleges and universities other than the University of Washington eligible to apply?

 What kind of mentorship do DSSG fellows get?

 Each team will have one or two Project Leads; these are typically the individuals who proposed the project and will sustain the work after the summer is over.
-Each team will also have one or two Data Science Mentors; these are research scientists from the eScience Institute who provide advice on tools, methods, and software design, and sometimes provide project management support as well.
-The program will also have a Human-Centered Data Science Mentor; this person works across all four teams to help integrate stakeholder perspectives and ensure that the work is well-documented and reproducible.
+Each team will also have one or more Data Scientists who act as mentors; these are research scientists from the eScience Institute who provide advice on tools, methods, and software design, and sometimes provide project management support as well.
+The program will also have a Human-Centered Data Science Mentor; this person works across all teams to help integrate stakeholder perspectives and ensure that the work is well-documented and reproducible.

 What are my obligations as a DSSG fellow?

-This is a full-time (40 hour/week) time commitment, and you are expected to show up and work alongside your teammates every business day (Mon-Fri, except holidays).
+This is a full-time (40 hour/week) time commitment, and you are expected to show up to all meetings and work alongside your teammates every business day (Mon-Fri, except holidays).
 You are expected to fully participate in all program activities, and to be a team player.
-You are expected to act ethically, use best practices in open and reproducible science whenever possible, do rigorous research, and keep the needs of your project leads and other stakeholders in mind.
-You will also be asked to write at least one blog post about your project or your experience in the program.
+You are expected to abide by our Code of Conduct, act ethically, use best practices in open and reproducible science whenever possible, do rigorous research, and keep the needs of your project leads and other stakeholders in mind.
+You will also be asked to provide input for at least one blog post about your project or your experience in the program.